 Family members, friends, colleagues, former patients, hospital staff and others gathered

-together on May 27, 2011 at Memorial Medical Center to celebrate the lifetime achievements of the late Alan G. Birtch, MD, as the Kidney and Pancreas Transplant Program was named in his honor.
+together on May 27, 2011 at Memorial Medical Center to celebrate the lifetime achievements of the late Alan G. Birtch, MD, as the Kidney Transplant Program was named in his honor.

 Dr. Birtch was recruited by Southern Illinois University School of Medicine to join its faculty and serve as the first director of the Memorial Medical Center and Southern Illinois University School of Medicine Transplant Program in 1972.
 He performed the first of 345 transplant procedures in July 1973.

 Under his leadership, the transplant program offered a personal, holistic approach that involved patient education, coordination of long-term medical care, social work support and helping patients resolve concerns about costs for necessary medications.